zhengying-liu/info232/TP0/README.md

 ```
 Probably you'll be asked to type your GitHub username and password.
 Make sure to use the same username as the one that you used to fork the repo.

-*Git is a very useful and powerful tool for version controling and building open source software.
+*Git is a very useful and powerful tool for version controlling and building open source software.
 For a tutorial, [here](http://rogerdudler.github.io/git-guide/) is a simple one.*

 **WAIT, YOU ARE NOT DONE!!**
 Go to your repo and verify that your answers are in there!